 The TPNO By-Laws vest the up to 9 member Advisory Board with the authority to manage the affairs of the Organization, notably, the establishment of policies and procedures to guide ongoing operations including 1) the expenditure of funds in accord with the approved annual budget and 2) oversight of neighborhood initiatives, community grants, committees and projects, and administrative duties.

 Members are elected by the membership for 2 year terms.
 Mid term vacancies can be filled by the Advisory Board.
 The Board meets as needed, generally about 6 or more times a year.
-[For more detail, see the TPNO By-Laws in the Documents section of the website.]
+Find out More Here.

 The Finance Committee is a standing committee of the organization and meets as needed to 1) develop and submit a proposed Annual Budget to the Board, 2) monitor income and expenditures, 3) produce periodic reports for the Advisory Board and general membership, and 4) plays a role in the Community Grants process.

 Current policy allows for community residents to provide input into the Community Grants process without becoming formal members of the Finance Committee.
-[For details, see the Grants Review Advisory Member Policy under Organizational/Committee Policies in the Documents section of the website.]
+Find out More Here.

 The Modernism Committee is a standing committee of the organization that has direct responsibility for the planning and execution of the annual Twin Palms Modernism Tour held in February of each year.
 The Committee submits a proposed income and expense budget for Advisory Board approval.
 Volunteers with a wide range of skills are needed to produce a successful tour.